scaleoutsean/solidfire-windows/README.md

 - [Optional] Install (out-of-band) SolidFire Management VM on cluster shared storage.
 It can monitor SolidFire events and hardware and alert NetApp Support to problems, as well as give you actionable info via NetApp ActiveIQ analytics
 - [Optional] Install and configure NetApp OneCollect for scheduled gathering of sytem events and configuration changes.
 It can be extremely helpful in case of technical issues with the cluster

+## Hyper-V and Storage Administration

+- Come up with a SolidFire, Windows and CSV naming rules (including for clones and remote copies, if aplicable)

+### Windows Admin Center

+- Currently there is no plugin for SolidFire, but as highlighted above, storage-side operations are fairly rare
+- At this time, a Hyper-V storage management workflow in Windows Admin Center might look like this:
+  - Prepare PowerShell scripts for operations you perform more frequently (e.g. Add, Remove, Resize, and Clone) and keep them on one or two Hyper-V hosts (or simply on Admin's network share)
+  - When one of these operations need to be perofrmed, use Admin Center to start a browser-based remote PowerShell session from a Hyper-V host, and execute the script
+  - Then navigate to other parts of Admin Center which have Web UI (view CSVs, create VMs, etc.)
+- Note that Admin Center cannot be installed on Active Directory Domain Controller so maybe a management server"
+- Cluster capacity and performance can be monitored through Admin Center dashboards

+### Create and Remove Volume

+- `New-SFVolume` (pay special attention to volume naming, because in SolidFire you can have duplicate volume names; VolumeID's would be different, of course)
+- Do a iSCSI target rescan and login to new target on all Hyper-V servers (you may want to use `-IsPersistent:$True`)
+- One one host, online the disk, intialize and create a filesystem (NTFS seems like the best choice for SolidFire environments)
+- Add the disk to Hyper-V cluster
+- Optionally, convert the cluster disk to CSV
+- Optionally, rename new CSV
+- Removal would go in reverse, with VM removal or migration prior to disk being reoved from Hyper-V, reset and ultimately deleted from SolidFire

+### Storage Snapshots

+- SolidFire VSS hardware provider is available if you need application-consistent snapshots
+- Crash consistent snapshots may be created from PowerShell (`New-SFSnapshot`) or SolidFire UI
+  - Group snapshots are available as well (`New-SFGroupSnapshot`)

+### Storage Clones

+- Clones have to be created from existing volumes or snapshots, which is asynchronous operation, few of which can run in parallel (`New-SFClone`)
+- Like on other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from clones and resignature (assign a different Volume ID) to clones, and then re-assign the volume to Hyper-V or other place from which it was cloned
+- Note that it is possible to "resync" one volume to another, so if you need to update a large cloned volume that differs by just a couple of GB, check out `Copy-SFVolume`
+- As mentioned above, have clear naming rules to avoid confusion due to duplicate volume names

+### Volume Resize

+- Resize a volume on SolidFire (up to 16 TiB) using `Set-SFVolume` or the UI and then resize the volume and filesystem on the iSCSI client (I haven't tried with CSV)

+### Storage and Native Replication

+- Synchronous and Asynchronous SolidFire replication can be set up in seconds through PowerShell
+- Hyper-V supports native replication of VMs but I haven't tested this

 ## Microsoft Windows on NetApp HCI Servers ("Compute Nodes")

 ### NetApp H410C